-All pupils who have outside agency involvement, specific outside the classroom interventions or an Educational Health and Care Plan (EHC) will have a personal learning plan, which follows the assess, plan, do and review format, setting out desired outcomes via any intervention undertaken.
-Where outside agencies are involved targets will be led by them.
-For pupils with Educational Health Care Plans, intervention outcomes will link directly to the long term outcomes set at the Annual Review.
-Personal learning plans will include up to date information about the children's most recent attainment in reading, writing and maths (results from termly assessments) as well as the details of interventions and what area of learning the intervention is being used to support.
-These outcomes will be short term, specific and measurable, progress towards these targets will be monitored on a weekly basis by the class teacher.
-A provision map will also be completed by the class teacher for every pupil with a personal learning plan showing when the pupil is working on their intervention and the support they receive.
-Outcomes will be reviewed and either adapted or new ones set every term (interventions will run for 10 weeks) and shared and reviewed with parents.
-A personal learning plan will be provided by each class teacher at the end of the academic year (holding PLP) and passed onto the new class teacher in order to ensure smooth transition.
+All pupils who have outside agency involvement, specific outside the classroom interventions or an Educational Health and Care Plan (EHC) will have a Personal Learning Plan, which follows the assess, plan, do and review format, setting out desired outcomes via any intervention undertaken.
+Where outside agencies are involved, targets will be led by them.
+For pupils with Educational Health Care Plans, intervention outcomes will link directly to the long-term outcomes set at the Annual Review.
+Personal Learning Plans will include up to date information about the children's most recent attainment in reading, writing and maths (results from termly assessments) as well as the details of interventions and what area of learning the intervention is being used to support.
+These outcomes will be short-term, specific and measurable.
+Progress towards these targets will be monitored on a weekly basis by the class teacher.
+Outcomes will be reviewed and either adapted or new ones set every term (interventions will run for up to 10 weeks) and shared and reviewed with parents.
+A Personal Learning Plan will be provided by each class teacher at the end of the academic year (holding PLP) and passed onto the new class teacher in order to ensure smooth transition.

-The impact of these interventions will be reviewed termly and parents and pupils views will be sought in written form.
-Parents will be provided with copies of the personal learning plan and provision maps and given suggestions about how they can support their child at home.
-The SENDCO can be requested by any party involved in the pupils interventions to attend the review.
+The impact of these interventions will be reviewed termly and parents' and pupil's views will be sought in written form.
+Parents will be provided with copies of the Personal Learning Plan and provision maps; and given suggestions about how they can support their child at home.
+The SENDCO can be requested by any party involved in the pupil's interventions to attend the review.
+Please note children will not receive interventions every term.
+This allows for the application of skills learnt to be used within the classroom.